All Episodes

 Is that right?

-And this is when people really don't want to get in board because you know, there's people out there that bought silver at 30 in 2011, wrote it all the way up to 35 and recently, and said, Oh man, I'm done, I'm out, I hate silver, and now it's at 40 46.
+And this is when people really don't want to get on board because, you know, there's people out there that bought silver at 30 in 2011, wrote it all the way up to 35 and recently and said, oh man, I'm done.

-And then they're taking themselves, and now they're thinking, well, do I get back in or not?
+And now they're thinking, well, do I get back in or not?

-You know, all the fundamentals that Mike Adams and you know David Morgan talked about really are true.
+You know, all the fundamentals that Mike Adams and David Morgan talked about really are true.

 That is true.

-And that's why I've tried to bid so you know so complete with head and heart and say, look, you need to head yourself, but you don't need to bet the farm.
+And that's why I've tried to be so complete with head and heart and say, look, you need to head yourself, but you don't need to bet the farm, especially if things go the way they're going right now.

 I mean, just about anything.

-And this is kind of your war chest in a way, because as things unravel, unfortunately they are, you have something very solid to fall back on where you can still feed your family, you know, the same, you know, good meals or whatever.
+And this is kind of your war chest in a way because as things unravel, and fortunately they are, you have something very solid to fall back on where you could still feed your family, you know, the same, you know, good meals or whatever.

 I mean, I'm not trying to go into the rabbit hole too far, Mike, but you know what I'm saying.